This tutorial series covers how to model, texture, and render a toy dragonfly. This tutorial is aimed at beginners.

 Now click smooth.

-Now we want to restrict our smooth proxy so we can't accidentally select it like our image plane.
-So select your smooth proxy side, open the layers editor (display>UI elements>channel box/layer editor).
+display>UI elements>channel box/layer editor).
 Right click on the same layer as the image plane and select add selected objects.

 Edge Loops